chamsdaman/evo_wav_dump/README.md

-This older utility is designed to dump custom single cycle .wav samples into the Dave Smith Poly Evolver.
+This utility is designed to dump custom single cycle .wav samples into the Dave Smith Poly Evolver.

 For Windows Only